robotology/online-detection-demo/README.md

 # Description

-The user needs to choose which robot will be used at run time (eg: icub or r1)
+The user needs to choose which robot will be used at run time (eg: icub or r1) and the interaction mode (cmd or speech)
 ```
-eg: detection_demo.lua icub
+eg: detection_demo.lua icub speech
 ```
 The lua manager connects automatically to all required ports, otherwise, it complains of missing dependencies.